savi-lang/savi/docs/intro-vs-pony.md

 ### A new reference capability

-Probably the most notable semantics change from Pony is the addition of a new reference capability in Mare: `non`.
+Probably the most notable semantics change from Pony is the addition of a new reference capability in Savi: `non`.
 Let's quickly recap on the reference capabilities in Pony and show how `non` fits in:

 - `iso`
   - conveys the address of a runtime-allocated object of a specific type